 Claude Desktop Just Became Your Full Dev Environment

-Claude Desktop has quietly evolved from a chat interface into something much more ambitious: a full-featured development environment that previews your app, reviews your code, monitors your CI, and merges your PRs — all without leaving the window.
+Claude Desktop has quietly evolved from a chat interface into a full development environment.
+It previews your app, reviews your code, monitors your CI, and merges your PRs, all without leaving the window.
 Here’s what shipped and why it matters.

 Live App Previews: No More Alt-Tabbing

-The most visceral new feature is live application previews.
-Claude can now start your dev server and render the running app directly inside the desktop interface.
+The standout feature is live application previews.
+Claude starts your dev server and renders the running app directly inside the desktop interface.

 This is controlled via a new .claude/launch.json config: